-You will need to meet the admission requirements for the Toulouse Graduate School outlined at catalog.unt.edu.
-In addition, you will need to meet the following program requirements:
+Youíll need to meet the admission requirements for the graduate school outlined in our catalog.
+In addition, youíll need to meet the following program requirements:

 This option requires 24 credit hours of approved course work and a thesis carrying six hours of credit (for a total of 30 credit hours).
 The student will normally take a minimum of six courses (18 credit hours in philosophy is required.
-Up to 6 credit hours in supporting fields may be selected with the department’s consent.
+Up to 6 credit hours in supporting fields may be selected by the student with the consent of the department.
 An oral examination is scheduled after completing the thesis.

 The student takes a total of 36 semester credit hours.
 At least seven courses (21 credit hours being in the Department of Philosophy and Religion Studies.
 An additional 9 credit hours will be in a minor field outside the department.
 Another 6 credit hours may be used to complete further philosophical specialization, further study in supporting fields or internship opportunities that enhance the practice of philosophy.

-A non-thesis oral comprehensive examination is conducted during the final semester of the student's coursework towards the Non-Thesis Option.
+A non-thesis oral comprehensive exam is conducted during the final semester of the student's coursework towards the Non-Thesis Option.
 Effectively satisfying the student's degree plan will be part of the evaluation for the non-thesis oral comprehensive examination, which may involve more than one faculty member from the department or minor field.

-Detailed information about degree requirements is available on the Philosophy website.
+Detailed information about degree requirements is available at our website.